 The Target of a manhunt

-No sane person cares about any of these literal negatives, because people process these 'negative' connotations either positively or not at all.
-As long as the name maps to one of the positioning points of the brand, consumers never take its meaning literally, and the negative aspects of the name just make it more memorable and engaging.
+You’ve never felt threatened by Target, dismissed lululemon as a child’s brand, deemed Virgin’s pilots inexperienced or thought car thieves ran Hotwire.
+The reason is because as long as the name maps to one of the positioning points of the brand, people never take its meaning literally, and the negative aspects of the name just make it more memorable and engaging.

-These literal, negative objections are not reasons to abandon a name, rather they have demonstrably positive effects on a target audience.
-They're what make a name engaging, differentiating & unforgettable.
-Consumers don't process names literally, they process them emotionally.
-Getting your committee to acknowledge this difference and to interact as the public does with names, rather than the way the dictionary does, is essential.
+These literal, negative objections are not reasons to abandon a name, rather they have demonstrably positive effects on the public.
+They're what make a name engaging, differentiating and unforgettable.
+We don't process names literally; we

 Positioning: DISRUPTIVE, naming the problem we solve!